hhj4ck/hhj4ck.github.io/_posts/2025-08-06-secboot-off-qcm2150.md

 }
 ```

-While analyzing the dumped `Aboot` binary, I discovered a hidden treasure: the developers had left an `upload` function in the code but had not registered it as a `fastboot` command\!
+While analyzing the dumped `Aboot` binary, I discovered a hidden treasure: the developers had left an `upload` function in the code as a `fastboot` command\!
 This function did the opposite of `download`, allowing for high-speed reading of a specified memory address and length, sent back over USB.
 This dramatically sped up my subsequent dumping of other images.

 ```c
 int cmd_upload(char *arg, char *data, int size)